tsamaraes/wca4ej-workshop-mq/README.md

 ![screenshot](./images/4.ChooseviewEclipse.png)

-#### Then choose the Watson code assistant for enterprise java as below
+#### Then choose the 'Chat' feature of Watson code assistant for enterprise java as below

 ![screenshot](./images/5.ShowWca4ejChatView.png)